sneha-afk/13s-docs-by-sneha/topics/bash.md

 ```

 {: .tip}
-Bash commands can be run in succession on one line using `&&`: `mkdir folder && cd folder`
+Bash commands can be run in succession on one line using `&&`: `mkdir folder && cd folder`.
+Note that if the first command fails, the rest do not execute (boolean short-circuiting!).

 ### Utility commands